 “AI should be your co-pilot, not your autopilot.
 The final decision should still be yours—it’s about enhancing control, not replacing it”

-Generative AI should enhance finance teams, not replace them.
-In the webinar, Guy used a powerful analogy: finance doesn’t need a self-driving car, it needs a GPS.
-AI should guide, suggest, and assist, but humans remain behind the wheel.
+AI should enhance finance teams rather than replace them.
+In the webinar, Guy shared a powerful analogy: finance doesn’t need a self-driving car, it needs a GPS.
+These tools should guide, suggest and assist, while professionals remain in control.

-The result is a more agile, audit-ready finance function that can operate at scale.
+The result is a more agile and audit-ready finance function, capable of operating at scale.